 I want people to know about the special needs of rose metal especially from a maintenance standpoint.
 If you are used to yellow gold and white gold jewelry, you are used to leaning on a certain level of sturdiness.

 What Could Happen to my Rose Gold Engagement Ring?

-If abused, which isn’t hard to do, a rose gold ring can develop a different texture at the area of repair or heat work.
-Sometimes when soldering is done on a rose gold ring, the area of solder changes color or texture or in the worse case becomes weaker in that area.
+If abused, which isn’t hard to do, a rose ring can develop a different texture at the area of repair or heat work.
+Sometimes when soldering is done on a pink gold ring, the area of solder changes color or texture or in the worse case becomes weaker in that area.

 Why Does Rose Gold Have These Issues?

 Rose gold has to be heat worked more carefully.
-When your rose gold jewelry needs to be repaired, be sure to go to a jeweler experienced in working on it.
+When your pink gold jewelry needs to be repaired, be sure to go to a jeweler experienced in working on it.
 Preferably a jeweler who can offer laser welding as an alternative to open flame soldering.

-Also, know that your rose gold ring will probably need repair more often than yellow or white gold, due to the fact that it’s alloy composition makes it susceptible to becoming brittle in places.
+Also, know that your rose ring will probably need repair more often than yellow or white gold, due to the fact that it’s alloy composition makes it susceptible to becoming brittle in places.
 It is also softer than yellow and white gold.
 Where this makes the most difference is at the point of tiny prongs holding tiny diamonds.

-Are You Trying to Rain on my Rose Gold
+Are You Trying to Rain on my Rose Gold Engagement Parade?

 I’m seriously not trying to rain on your parade.
 I custom make many rose gold engagement and wedding rings.